jschhie/Financial-Visualizer/README.md

 > Created in August 2020.
 Written in Python.

 ## Project Overview
-An interactive GUI that helps track and visualize all transactions (i.e., withdrawals/deposits).
+An interactive GUI that helps track, categorize, and visualize all transactions (i.e., withdrawals/deposits).

 ## Features
 - GUI and visual graphs are supported by the Tkinter and matplotlib modules